Deeg

-Deeg is a historical city in Deeg district in the Indian state of Rajasthan.
+Deeg is a historical city in the Deeg district of the Indian state of eastern Rajasthan.
 It is renowned for its architectural heritage, including palaces, forts, gardens, and fountains.
-Historically, Deeg became the first capital of Hindus of Bharatpur region.
-It played a significant role in the region’s political and cultural development due to its proximity to Agra.
-Later on, Suraj Mal built multiple buildings in Deeg and renovated the Deeg Palace.
+Historically, Deeg became the first capital of the Hindu Jats of Bharatpur.
+It played a significant role in the region's political and cultural development due to its proximity to Agra.
+Later, Maharaja Suraj Mal ordered the construction of multiple buildings and landmarks in Deeg, as well as the renovation of the Deeg Palace, the only Hindu-style palace in North India.

 Deeg in films

-Some scenes of Noorjehan (1967) were shot in Deeg Palace, as does Mughal-e-Azam.
+Some scenes of Noorjehan (1967) and Mughal-e-Azam were shot in the Deeg Palace.
 The same is true for Siddhartha (1972), an Indo-American drama mystery film based on the 1922 novel of the same name by Hermann Hesse.
 Siddhartha also has some scenes in Bharatpur's Keoladeo National Park.

 Geography

-Deeg Palace is a Palace in Deeg & 32 km from city of Bharatpur in Deeg District in Rajasthan, India.
-It is built in 1772 as a luxurious summer resort for the rulers of Bharatpur State.
-The palace was in active use till the early 1970s.
-Deeg Palace is the only palace of Hindu style in the whole of North India.
+Deeg Palace is a palace in Deeg, 32 km from city of Bharatpur in the Deeg District in Rajasthan, India.
+It was built in 1772 as a luxurious summer resort for the Jat rulers of Bharatpur.
+The palace was in active use until the early 1970s.
+Deeg Palace is the only Hindu-style palace in North India.